driftywinds/surge-docker/README.md

    curl http://localhost:1700/health
    ```

-3. Ensure you're using the correct token from `/root/.surge/token`
+3. Ensure you're using the correct token

 ### Downloads not persisting